Isolating Recurring Execution-Dependent Abnormal Patterns on NISQ Quantum Devices: Background

-On real quantum hardware, qubits are physical objects with limited connectivity, and not every pair of qubits can interact directly.
-Instead, interactions are constrained by the device's \emph{coupling graph}.
-A quantum compiler maps a logical circuit onto such hardware by performing three key tasks: (1)~\emph{qubit mapping}, assigning logical qubits to physical qubits; (2)~\emph{gate routing}, inserting SWAP operations so that two-qubit gates act only on connected qubits; and (3)~\emph{gate decomposition}, rewriting operations into the device's native gate set~\cite{hua2023qasmtrans,zhu2025compiler}.
+Physical qubits have limited connectivity described by a \emph{coupling graph}.
+A quantum compiler maps a logical circuit onto hardware through: (1)~\emph{qubit mapping}, assigning logical qubits to physical qubits; (2)~\emph{gate routing}, inserting SWAP operations so two-qubit gates act on connected pairs; and (3)~\emph{gate decomposition}, rewriting gates into the device's native gate set~\cite{hua2023qasmtrans,zhu2025compiler}.
+Two semantically equivalent compiled circuits may use different physical qubits, gate orderings, and SWAP sequences, producing different hardware error.

-These compilation choices directly affect execution fidelity.
-Even when two compiled circuits are \emph{semantically equivalent}, they may use different physical qubits, couplers, gate orderings, and SWAP sequences, causing them to accumulate different levels of error.
-Because of this, modern quantum compilers often use noise models in Section 2.2 to guide mapping and routing decisions, favoring candidates that appear more reliable according to estimated gate and readout errors.
-As mentioned in Section 2.2, the gap between what the noise model predicts and what the hardware actually produces can be substantial~\cite{tanimoto2020practical, sazzad2023quantumnoise}.
-Two candidates that appear similarly good under the compiler's noise model may behave very differently on real hardware if one contains abnormal patterns.
-This gap between model-guided compilation and real-device behavior motivates techniques that can identify and remember recurring abnormal patterns from hardware executions.